On the Benefits of Active Data Collection in Operator Learning

 \section{Upper Bounds Under Active Data Collection}

-In Section \ref{sec:setting_goal}, we discussed what the learner has access to and what the eventual goal is.
-The discussion there was under the assumption that the learner has access to $n$ input/output training samples $(v_1,w_1), \ldots, (v_n, w_n)$.
-Here, we discuss how the training data can be collected.
+In Section \ref{sec:setting_goal}, we discussed the problem setting and the goal.
+Next, we specify how the learner can collect the training data $(v_1,w_1), \ldots, (v_n, w_n)$.
 In a departure from the standard statistical learning setting, where the training data is obtained as iid samples from the distribution under which the learner is evaluated, we investigate active data collection strategies.
 In active data collection strategies, the learner can pick \emph{any} source terms $v_1,\ldots, v_n$ and use the oracle to obtain $w_i = \Ocal(v_i)$.
 Since the goal is to provide guarantees under samples from the distribution $\mu \in \Pcal(K)$, the learner \emph{can} use the knowledge of $K$ to pick source terms.
 For a given oracle with accuracy $\varepsilon$, covariance kernel $K$, and the desired accuracy $\eta>0$, the goal of the learner is to develop an active data collection strategy for the source terms and an estimation rule to produce $\widehat{\Fcal}$ such that the accuracy of $\eta$ can be obtained with the fewest number of oracle calls.
 Or equivalently, achieve an optimal decay in the upperbound of \eqref{eq:goal} for $n \in \naturals$ number of oracle calls.
 Under this model, we provide an upperbound on \eqref{eq:goal} when $\Fcal$ is a bounded linear operator. \begin{theorem}[Upper Bound] Suppose $\Fcal$ is a bounded linear operator.
-Then, there exists a deterministic data collection strategy and a deterministic estimation rule such that the estimate $\widehat{\Fcal}_n$ produced after $n$ calls to oracle $\Ocal$ satisfies
+There exists a deterministic data collection strategy and a deterministic estimation rule such that the estimate $\widehat{\Fcal}_n$ produced after $n$ calls to oracle $\Ocal$ satisfies

 Here, $\lambda_1\geq \lambda_2 \geq \ldots $ are the eigenvalues of the integral operator of $K$ defined as $(\Ical_K v)(\cdot)= \int_{\Xcal}\, K(\cdot, x)\, v(x)\, d\nu(x). $ \end{theorem}